quatico-solutions/websmith/README.md

 }
 ```

-You can also specify different lists of addons for dedicated targets
+You can also define compilation targets in the config file and specify a different list of addons for every target:

 ```json
 // websmith.config.json